7 Signs You're Trauma Bonded — And What It Actually Means for Recovery

 6. Positive Memories Override Your Assessment of the Pattern

-When you think about the relationship, the good periods feel more vivid and more defining than the harmful ones.
-The early idealization, the moments of genuine warmth, the connection you felt — these feel truer than the devaluation cycle, the gaslighting, the incidents you've also experienced.
+When you recall the relationship, good periods may feel more vivid and defining than harmful ones.
+Early idealization, genuine warmth, connection you felt: these can outweigh the devaluation, gaslighting, and incidents you also remember.

 7. You Believe You're Uniquely Equipped to Help Them, or That You're the Only One Who Understands Them